 Discussion

-Starry Nights is a unique and fantastical love story about a boy who falls in love with one of the muses who has been trapped in a painting due to a curse placed by Renoir.
+Starry Nights is a unique and fantastical love story about a boy who falls in love with one of the Greek Muses who has been trapped in a painting due to a curse placed by Renoir.
 In this imaginative novel, Whitney has Clio and Julien go on dates where they travel from painting to painting - through Monet's works many of which include the bridge in his famous garden.
 The author has packed her story with numerous facts about paintings and various artists, although the painting at the center of the story is in fact, fictional.
 Nevertheless, readers might be inspired to look up Van Gogh's Starry Night, Toulouse-Lautrec’s Dancing at the Moulin Rouge, or Manet's Olympia.

 The principal characters in Starry Nights are well crafted.
 Julien is a tender, romantic young artist who cares deeply about art as well as inspiring others to create art.
-Unlucky his first time in love, he finds his soulmate in Clio, the Eternal muse who spends her time inspiring art.
-Bonheur the cross-dressing son of the Clemenceaus is based on the real Rosa Bonheur who lived in the 1800's and was known for her portrayal of animals and for wearing men's clothing.
+Unlucky his first time in love, he finds his "soulmate" in Clio, the Eternal Muse who spends her time inspiring art.
+Bonheur, the cross-dressing son of the Clemenceaus is based on the real Rosa Bonheur who lived in the 1800's and was known for her portrayal of animals and for wearing men's clothing.
 He's a sweet soul who helps Julien recognize his ability to heal art as the only human muse and who believes in true love.
 It's unfortunate other characters in the novel were not more fully developed.
 Instead these characters such as Julien's friends, Simon and Lucy, were one dimensional and mostly uninteresting.

 Book Details: